Antonio Gates: 2009

 In week 4, against the Pittsburgh Steelers, Gates had nine receptions for 124 receiving yards and two receiving touchdowns in the 38–28 loss.
 In week 12, against the Kansas City Chiefs, he had seven receptions for 118 receiving yards and two receiving touchdowns in the 43–14 victory.
 In the following game, he had a season-high 167 receiving yards on eight receptions in the 30–23 victory over the Cleveland Browns.
 He closed the season out with four consecutive games with a receiving touchdown.
 Finally healthy after consecutive injury-plagued seasons, Gates enjoyed the most productive year of his career.
 He caught 79 passes for a career-high 1,157 yards and eight touchdowns.
 He was named to his sixth consecutive Pro Bowl.

 The team finished the year with 13 wins, one of the best records of the year.
 However, they were eliminated in their first postseason game by the New York Jets in the Divisional Round.

 2010

 Gates began the 2010 season by signing a five-year, $36 million contract with $20 million guaranteed.
 In week 2, against the Jacksonville Jaguars, he recorded two receiving touchdowns in the 38–13 victory.
 In week 4, against the Arizona Cardinals, he had seven receptions for 144 receiving yards and two receiving touchdowns in the 41–10 victory.
+He became the seventh tight end in NFL history with 500+ career receptions.
 In the first nine games of the 2010 season, he had 40 receptions and nine touchdowns.

 Despite being limited by foot injuries throughout the second half of the 2010 season, Gates earned a Pro Bowl selection for his seventh consecutive year; however, as a result of his lingering injuries, Gates did not participate in the game.
 He was ranked 22nd by his fellow players on the NFL Top 100 Players of 2011.